MetaMask - Sponsor Image MetaMask - Access exclusive benefits in MetaMask Friend & Sponsor Learn more

 Written by Jack Inabinet

 Jack Inabinet is a Senior Analyst with a passion for exploring the bleeding edge of crypto and finance.
-Prior to joining Bankless, Jack worked as an analyst at HAL Real Estate where he conducted market research and financial analysis for commercial apartment development and acquisition activities in the Seattle region.
-He graduated from the University of Washington’s Michael G. Foster School of Business and remains based out of the Seattle area.
+Prior to joining Bankless, Jack worked as an analyst at HAL Real Estate where he conducted market research and financial analysis for commercial real estate development and acquisition activities in the Seattle region.
+He graduated from the University of Washington’s Michael G. Foster School of Business.

 No Responses